syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Formulas.md

 }
 {% endhighlight %}
 {% endtabs %}

+A complete working example to add external formula in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Create%20and%20Edit%20Formulas/External%20Formula).

 N> Links are updated automatically in Microsoft Excel to view the result for the preceding code.